 You can also search through all Leiden University's exchange agreements.

+Students cannot travel to or through a region that has been given a colour code of orange or red by the Ministry of Foreign Affairs for any purposes relating to their studies.
 Always check the travel advice (in Dutch) issued by the Ministry of Foreign Affairs to make sure you have selected a safe destination.

 Finding out more

 A great start to your preparations is a visit to the annual Study Abroad Festival.
 This event is organised every autumn by Leiden University.
 You’ll be provided with information about your options, the procedures and deadlines involved, and all the practical aspects of studying abroad.
 Meet students who have just returned from their study abroad adventure and hear about their experiences.
 There’s no better way to prepare for your time abroad.

 There are lots of websites and sources that provide useful information on all aspects of studying abroad: